rizzini/my_personal_bash_scripts/README.md

 **Description:**
 Monitors disk read and write speeds with high precision for all disks or a specific disk, designed for minimal resource usage and fast updates.
 - Written in pure Bash, avoiding external tools and subshells for efficiency.
-- Reads disk statistics directly from `/proc/diskstats` to calculate real-time read and write speeds.
+- Reads disk statistics from `/proc/diskstats` to calculate real-time read and write speeds.
 - Can display stats for a specific disk (e.g., `sda`) or for all disks at once.
 - Supports both single-run and continuous monitoring modes (using the `loop` argument).
 - Output is color-coded: speeds are shown in red if high activity is detected (above 20MB/s).